 I’m dead serious.

-It was usually served alongside a brisket or roasted chicken..the sweet and savory always a treat..like candied sweet potatoes with turkey.
-Those are two holiday dinner pairings I crave every single year.
+It was usually served alongside a brisket or roast chicken, the sweet and savory always a treat, like candied sweet potatoes with turkey.
+Those are two holiday dinner pairings I crave every.single.year and then some ad infinitum.

-SO, I took my grandma’s recipe and added a pretty amazing twist to it..melted butter, brown sugar and sliced apples on the bottom of the pan, noodles on top – the same method used to make upside-down cakes.
+So, I took my grandma’s recipe and added a pretty amazing twist to it..melted butter, brown sugar and sliced apples on the bottom of the pan, noodles on top – the same method used to make an upside-down cake.
 The cream in the custard seeps into the butter soaked brown sugar, giving the apples a wonderful caramel/butterscotch flavor.
+Come to Mama, you sweet thing you!

-I’m never making it any other way again, unless someone doesn’t like apples.
+I’m never making it any other way again, unless someone doesn’t like apples, but let’s be real, who doesn’t like apples?
+I have yet to meet them.

 Caramel Apple Upside-Down Noodle Kugel